jihoonyooncs/The-Dark-Horse-Rises/Readme.md

 <img src="jump.jpg" width ="700">

-_When the horse lands on a mushroom, it bounds off of it and a diamond comes out.
+_When the horse lands on a mushroom, it bounces off of it and a diamond comes out.
 However, if the mushroom is hit from the side, the horse dies :(_

 ###Slopes
 One last thing I wanted to do was have platforms that went up and down, not just straight.
 I wanted platforms that were angled, hills, and unique setups with  multiple platforms.
 This was implemented with the platforms mentioned previously, but getting the physics right was challenging.
 I tried to fix this by raising the player up to the hypotenuse of the block it is on and the next block.
 That way if the character is going up a slope, even though the slope is not smooth visually, the character's movements are smooth.
 I had some more trouble with going downhill, as the gravity and the measurements to have the horse stay on the hypotenuse conflicted with each other.